indrayudd/AgenTUI/README.md

 4. Filesystem regression: `npm run agent:testfs` to exercise list/copy/read/glob/delete flows against the real `tmp/fs-spec` fixture whenever filesystem changes are introduced.
 5. Launch `npm run dev`, exercise slash commands (`/model`, `/new`, `/undo`, `/files`), and watch the dim-gray Reasoning block appear only when meaningful plan output exists.
 6. Composer manual QA: with the TUI focused on the composer, paste a wall of text (≥8 lines), verify only 6 lines are visible with `⋮` glyphs above/below when clipped, and use arrow keys across wrapped lines to confirm the cursor never bleeds outside the border.
+7. Global launcher: after `npm run build`, run `npm run test:agentui-bin` to confirm the `agentui` shim respects the invoking directory.
+Then `npm install -g .` (or `npm link`) and launch `agentui` from a throwaway directory to double-check manually.

 ## Notes